Short story: Accident

 Cole was amazing, he treated her with so much respect.
 Emma wasn’t used to that because all of her other relationships had been pretty destructive.
 When she first met Cole’s family and friends they told her never to ask about his past because he wouldn’t be comfortable talking about it.
 Emma knew he had lost his ex-girlfriend in a hit and run accident years before and that the pain of it almost killed him.
 She was gentle with him, she didn’t push too hard and she never asked about her.
 They didn’t have that conversation until much later and Cole initiated it.

 Cole called her and asked if she could come over, it was late but Emma agreed because she missed him.
-He had been weird these last couple of days and she had been worried they were breaking up.
+He had been weird these last couple of days and she had been worried they were breaking up and she wasn't ready for that yet.
 She drove to his house on roads that she knew so well; he met her at the door.
 “Hey,” he said.
 “I needed to talk to you, I hope that’s okay.”

 They sat down on the couch in his living room and he grasped her cold stiff hand.

 “I’m just going to come right out and say it.
 Emma, you have made me a different person since the day I met you and I am very thankful for that.